Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 time.dll its now libtime.so ✅

-libmath.so ( working in progress )
+math.dll its now libmath.so ✅

 libregex.so ( not yet )